nickchops/IwGameController/README.md

 project's 'build_temp' folder.
 This is so that the Hub will regenerate all the necessary deployment scripts and include the new extension.

+You need to include IwGameController as a subproject so that extension libs get deployed.

-Quick functions behave like their similarly named C++ versions:
+Quick functions behave like their similarly-named C++ versions:

         gameController.isAvailable()
         gameController.init(type)